xiej2520/CNNCharacterClassifier/README.md

 python train.py
 ```

-An output model will be exported at `nnet.pt`.
+An output model will be exported at `./models/nnet.pt`.

 Model architecture and hyperparameters can be tuned in `cnn.py` and `train.py`.
 Uncomment some code in `train.py` to use a validation set during training.

-To test the model at `nnet.pt`, run
+To test the model at `./models/nnet.pt`, run

 ```Bash
 python test.py